Temporarily remove instances from your Auto Scaling group - Amazon EC2 Auto Scaling

 Amazon EC2 Auto Scaling does not perform health checks on instances that are in a standby state.
 While the instance is in a standby state, its health status reflects the status that it had before you put it on standby.
 Amazon EC2 Auto Scaling does not perform a health check on the instance until you put it back in service.

-Temporarily remove an instance (console)
+Temporarily remove an instance by setting it to standby

 To temporarily remove an instance